 Looking at the actual data that has passed through our clients networks, we’ve managed to gain real insights about the nature of bitcoin transactions and the risks involved in accepting zero confirmed transactions.

 Double spend transactions are a known phenomenon in the bitcoin world and are essentially fraudulent transactions.
 While the actual percentage of successful double-spends on the network is low, we noticed that it still represents significant value.
-In the month of December 2016, we rejected 121 double-spend transactions which would have amounted to a value 80,000 US dollars had they been accepted.
-From our observations, providers who offer instant bitcoin acceptance become more susceptible to double spend attacks.
-In the transactions we processed, we saw 0.1% double spends, which is 0.03% higher than the bitcoin network average of 0.07%.
+In the month of December 2016 alone, we rejected 121 double-spend transactions which would have amounted to a loss in excess of US $80k had they been accepted.
+From our observations, providers who offer instant bitcoin acceptance become more susceptible to double spend attacks (to be expected).
+In the transactions we processed, we saw 0.16% double spends, which is 0.09% higher than our observed bitcoin network average of 0.07%.

 Averages are averages, but the real data shows a very large variance in the time it takes for transactions to be accepted.
 In many cases, it can take hours to be accepted and in extreme cases it can even take days or weeks.

 If, as a bitcoin service provider, you’re willing to wait until your transaction is included within a block, you would have little to no risks.
 However, in a world where customers expect a minimum level of service that includes instant response from services, providers cannot afford to wait for block inclusion.
 Zero confirmation acceptance is becoming a standard for bitcoin service providers and as a result these risks need to be mitigated in order to accept zero confirmed bitcoin transactions.